Activities to teach your kids about money

 Kids are like sponges, as many of us have found out when they’ve overheard mummy or daddy saying a naughty word.
 But did you know that they’re picking up your money habits too?

 A study by the University of Arizona showed that children learn their financial behaviour from their parents.
-This means that kids learn more about money from mum and dad than they do from lessons at school.
+This means that kids learn more about money from mum and dad than they do from anywhere else.

 Although 94% of parents think saving money for their child’s future is important, 13% said they never discuss money with them.
 This could be due to parents struggling to know how to approach the topic with their child.

-Just because your little one isn’t at school yet, it doesn’t mean you can’t find ways to encourage good money habits early.
+Just because your little one is still wrapping their head around numbers doesn’t mean you can’t find ways to encourage good money habits.
 Introduce them to the idea of looking after money by getting them to make their own piggy bank.

 Wash out any clear container with a lid, whether it’s an old jam jar or a plastic bottle.
 Let your youngster run wild decorating it with whatever crafty stuff you can get your hands on.